 - Conduct pre-job meeting with all involved personnel.
 This includes the review of the material mixing and pumping sequence, pump rates, slurry densities, contingency plans, safety hazards during the pumping operation and maximum allowable pressure, name a person designated to monitor returns from the annulus, emergency procedures and escape plans;

-- Key personnel should have a brief written description of the step-by-step job sequence.
+- Essential personnel should have a brief written description of the step-by-step job sequence.

-As a professional cementer, you know the importance of this so if you would like to add more checks or just comments, please feel free to write them in the space below
+As a professional cementer, you know the importance of a sound pre-job cementing check, so if you would like to add more checks or just comments, please feel free to write them in the space below

 See the discussion on LinkedIn